Custom Player Graphics

 File structure

-To add a custom player graphics, create a new folder within data/players/
+To add a CPG, create a new folder within data/players/, e.g. data/players/my_cpg.
+This folder should contain:

 The UPR accepts images in many formats, but “.png” and “.bmp” are strongly recommended.
 Don’t use “.jpg” files.
-If you know what “indexing” images is, you generally do not need to worry about that.
+If you know what “indexing” images is, do not worry about that.
 Unindexed images work just fine, as long as they don’t have too many colors.
-This means you can use pretty much any image editing tool to create the images, like MS Paint or Paint.net (the exception where indexing is needed, is Gen 3 overworld sprites).
+This means you can use pretty much any image editing tool to create the images, like MS Paint or Paint.net (the exception where indexing is needed, is Gen 3 overworld sprites, if a sheet is not used).

-contains some info about the custom player graphics, such as who made it, and also tells the UPR how to use the images.
-The “info.ini” file can contain one or more custom player graphics entries.
+The info.ini file can contain one or more custom player graphics entries.
 Each of these entries has a name in square brackets, followed by a number of tags.
 Each tag has a key, followed by “=”, and a value.
 For example, if you have “RomType=Gen1”, that means the custom player graphics are meant for inserting into a Gen 1 game.

 Below is an example of the contents of a info.ini file.
 Double slashes “//” can be used for comments.